LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 # Global Choices Guide

-This guide explains how to create and manage Dataverse global choice sets (option sets) using the Mermaid to Dataverse Converter.
+This guide explains how to create and manage Dataverse global choice sets (option sets) using the modern React-based Mermaid to Dataverse Converter.

 ## Overview

 Global choice sets in Dataverse are reusable lists of options that can be used across multiple entities.
 They provide consistency and centralized management of predefined values like status codes, categories, priorities, and other standardized options.

-The application supports two main approaches for working with global choices:
+The React wizard application supports two main approaches for working with global choices:
 1. **Select existing choices** - Add built-in or custom global choices that already exist in Dataverse to your solution
-2. **Create new choices** - Upload JSON files to create new custom global choice sets
+2. **Create new choices** - Upload JSON files to create new custom global choice sets through the modern React interface

 ## Features